autoplot/installers/javapackager/windows/README.md

 > cd installers\javapackager\windows
 ```

-Open the file `make-exe-installer.bat` and update the following variables for
+Open the file `make-exe-installer.bat`:
+```batchfile
+> notepad make-exe-installer.bat
+```
-your build machine and version of Autoplot:
+and update the following variables for your build machine and version of Autoplot:
  * INNO_PATH
  * PACKAGER
  * VERNUM

-```batchfile
-> notepad make-exe-installer.bat
-```

 Then run the script.
 ```batchfile